adamhamlin/deep-equality-data-structures/README.md

 -   Don't mutate a map key (or set value) while still using the data structure.
 The internal representation is not affected by this mutation, so behavior may be unexpected.
 -   This implementation does not explicitly "handle" key collisions.
 However, with the default algorithm (MD5), even if a map contained one TRILLION entries, the probability of a collision on the next insert is only 0.000000000000001.
 If you need better odds, use SHA1, SHA256, etc.

+## CI/CD

+Using Github Actions, the CI build will run on all pull requests and pushes/merges to main.

+This project uses [Conventional Commits](https://www.conventionalcommits.org/) and [standard-version](https://github.com/conventional-changelog/standard-version) to facilitate versioning and changelogs.